 I've been working on an experimental and open source content management system named Anego CMS.
 My vision was to build a simple but fast, themable and pluggable CMS that avoids slow full page loads which are common practice in 99% of nowadays content management systems.
 In 2011 I've reached that goal and keep maintaining the project ever since.
 I've marked 2016 as the official end as I probably won't be adding any new signifcant features.

-Anego has become the perfect choice for setting up small scale business Websites.
+For me personally, Anego had become the perfect choice for setting up small scale business Websites.
 This very website is run by Anego.
 Other implementations include, but are not limited to, my wife's website saraty.com, my mothers restaurant website freihofsulz.at, various Product Information Sites, and a company offering services in electrical engineering.

 If you would like to it try out, the source code is available on Github.
 A setup script is provided.